 I was the girl who played soccer with the boys.
-I was the girl who rode the bicycle on the street in which a lot of Jewish girls didn’t do that.
-See, I was born a fighter.
-I am free.
-I was always free.
-When I was a child my father used to say that I am dangerous.
+I was a girl who rode the bicycle on the street in shorts, which another Jewish girl didn't do that.
+And see I was born a fighter.
+I am free, I was always free.
+When I was a child, my father used to say that I am dangerous.

-In the Second World War, approximately 30 thousand Jews escaped ghettos and worked and formed organized armed resistance groups to fight the Nazis.
-These groups were known as partisans, and within their ranks were thousands of women.
+In the Second World War, approximately 30,000 Jews escaped ghettos and work camps and formed organized armed resistance groups to fight the Nazis.
+These groups were known as partisans, and within their ranks, were thousands of women.

-The German soldiers came into our town.
-It’s like the noise of the motorcycles, and it was so overwhelming.
-So of course, we found out then that this is the end.
+The German soldiers came into our town, it's the noise of the motorcycles and it was so overwhelming.
+So we of course, we found out then that this is the end.
 This is the way it was.
-We lived in fear, all the time.
-All the time we lived in fear.
-And the young men, especially the young boys, somehow tried to organize to get out of town, to go into the forest.
+We lived in fear all the time, all the time we lived in fear.
+And the young men, the young people in town, especially the young boys, somehow try to organize to get out of town, to go into the forest.

-When my mother died, was killed, I got tough, when my mother was killed.
+When my mother died, was killed, I got tough.
+When my mother died, was killed.
 Before my mother was killed, I didn't even want to go to the partisan group because I wanted to follow my mother.
-Wherever my mother will go, I should go, that I should be killed with her.
-And it just happened that I was with her.
-And I wasn't killed.
+Wherever my mother will go, I should go that I should be killed with her.
+And it just happened that I was with her, and I wasn't killed.

-Women, yeah, what were they doing?
-Part of them used to go with us to fight.
-They used to go like— [laughs] The farmers couldn't digest when they saw a woman coming in with a rifle.
-They couldn't, they weren't used [to it].
+Women, yeah, what they were doing, part of them used to go with us to fight.
+They used to go like the farmers couldn't digest when they see a woman coming in with a rifle.
+They couldn't, they weren't used.

 We were not interested in getting involved in open battle fights because we were not equipped or trained for it.
 We were interested in getting involved in sabotage acts, to interrupt and disrupt the communication and transportation to the front.

-The same way like the boys raped that girl.
-The first one was a commander and he shouldn't make that example, and he was shot.
-We had all stood out in a . . . circle . . . and he was in the middle, and they talked about it ,and he was shot.
+The same way like the boys who raped that girl, the first one was a commander, and he shouldn't make that example.
+And he was out, we had all stood out in a circle, and he was in the middle, and they talked about it, and he was shot.

-In our groups, I feel we treated women very well, very nicely.
-When I first met my wife as a partisan, in the partisans, she was with me maybe two months, she survived together.
-I treated her like my own sister.
-And she behaved like a lady.
-It was just mutual, and I would never touch her because, you know, she was young, and I know the reason why she wanted to be with us: because she had no choice.
+In our groups, I felt that we treated women very well, very nicely.
+When I first met my wife, as a partisan, in the partisans, she was with me about two months, she survived together.
+I treated her like my own sister, and she behaved like a lady.
+It was just mutual, and I would never touch her because she was young.
+And I know the reason why she wanted to be with us because she had no choice.

-There were times when we had to cross a railroad, and from all sides there was shooting.
-I didn't even bend down my head.
-I wasn't worried I was going to get killed.
-If I was going to get killed, I was going to get killed as a fighter.
-Not because I'm a Jew.
+There were times when we had to cross a railroad, and from all sides they was shooting, I didn't even bend down my head, I wasn't worried, I was going to get killed, if I was going to get killed, I was going to get killed as a fighter, not because I'm a Jew.

-I don't remember ever being scared because . . . we lived for one thing.
-Either we'll survive, or . . . or we'll kill a few Germans.
-I didn't fear for my life.
-My life was nothing.
-Yet . . . you want to live.
+I don't remember ever being scared because we lived for one thing, either we'll survive or we'll kill a few Germans.
+I didn't fear for my life, my life was nothing, yet you want to live.

-Peter and I saved about a hundred people.
-This was my thing to do.
-I think that's the most important.
-That's the biggest resistance that we could have done to the Germans is to survive, is to have survivors.
+Peter and I have saved about 100 people, this was my thing to do.
+I think, that's the most important, that's the biggest resistance that we could have done to the Germans, is to survive because I have survivors.

 It made me feel very good.
-It made me feel proud of myself to be able to be a partisan, to be able to help in any way I was able to, [in] that mission to destroy the Nazi machine.
+It made me feel proud of myself, to be able to be a partisan, to be able to help in any way I was able to, that mission to destroy the Nazi machine.